K-Dramas To Watch In April 2017 — What Korean Dramas Should You Check Out This Month?

 Chicago Typewriter (April 7) — Starring Yoo Ah In, Im Soo Jung, and Go Kyung Pyo, Chicago Typewriter is a fantasy romantic comedy K-drama currently airing on the Total Variety Network (tvN).

-The K-drama is about writers who lived during the 1930’s Japanese occupation of Korea who are reincarnated into the present as Han Se Joo (Ah In) who is a renowned writer in a slump who has a celebrity-look and tons of fans but is extremely depressed on the inside, Jeon Seol (Soo Jung) who is a veterinarian and literacy fanatic who happens to be an anti-fan of Se Joo, and Yoo Jin Oh (Kyung Pyo) who is a genius writing style ghost writer who has dry humor, loves jazz music, and antiques.
+The K-drama is about writers who lived during the 1930s Japanese occupation of Korea who are reincarnated into the present as Han Se Joo (Ah In), a renowned writer in a slump who has a celebrity-look and tons of fans but is extremely depressed on the inside; Jeon Seol (Soo Jung), a veterinarian and literacy fanatic who happens to be an anti-fan of Se Joo; and Yoo Jin Oh (Kyung Pyo), a genius writing style ghost writer who has dry humor and loves jazz music and antiques.

 Chicago Typewriter is currently airing on Fridays and Saturdays at 8 p.m.
 KST on tvN.
 For those who do not have access to Korean cable networks, it can be viewed exclusively on Viki depending on region availability.